Search for a players profile

 Jon’s early weakness on Tour was his fiery temper which could be triggered if things aren’t going his way.
 This came to the fore at the 2018 Waste Management Phoenix Open where the red mist descended and he slammed his club into the ground.
 There are still examples of this temper coming to the fore but he is aware of it and working on eradicating it from his game.

-Jon got married in December 2019 and he and his wife, Kelley, are expecting their first child in the summer (2021).
+Jon got married in December 2019 and he and his wife, Kelley, and had their first child, Kepa, in April 2021.

 Jon also left club manufacturer Taylor Made to sign a club sponsorship deal with Callaway.
 Club changes can often take a while to bed in but Jon might be less affected given that he played Callaway clubs in college.